marcpaga/basecalling_architectures/README.md

 For this step we used Tombo, which models the expected average raw signal level and aligns the expected signal with the measured signal.
 See their [documentation](https://nanoporetech.github.io/tombo/resquiggle.html) for detailed info on how to use it.

-After installation of tombo, using the example data in this repository, you should be able to run the following:
+After installation of tombo (you have to install it in a different environment, as it is not compatible with the training environment), using the example data in this repository, you should be able to run the following:

 ```
 tombo \
 resquiggle demo_data/fast5 \
-demo_data/reference.fna \
+demo_data/Lambda_phage.fna \
 --processes 2 \
 --dna \
 --num-most-common-errors 5 \